 which only does anything on libcurls compiled and built SSL-enabled.
 On these systems, this will make libcurl initialize the SSL library properly for this application.
-This only needs to be done once for each application so if your program or another library already does this, this bit should not be needed.
+This is only needed to do once for each application so if your program or another library already does this, this bit should not be needed.

-libcurl has a default protection mechanism that detects if $curl\global\init(3)$ hasn't been called by the time $curl\easy\perform(3)$ is called and if that is the case, libcurl runs the function itself with a guessed bit pattern.
+libcurl has a default protection mechanism that detects if curl_global_init(3) hasn't been called by the time curl_easy_perform(3) is called and if that is the case, libcurl runs the function itself with a guessed bit pattern.
 Please note that depending solely on this is not considered nice nor very good.

-When the program no longer uses libcurl, it should call $curl\global\cleanup(3)$ , which is the opposite of the init call.
-It will then do the reversed operations to cleanup the resources the $curl\global\init(3)$ call initialized.
+When the program no longer uses libcurl, it should call $curl_global_cleanup(3)$, which is the opposite of the init call.
+It will then do the reversed operations to cleanup the resources the $curl_global_init(3)$ call initialized.

-Repeated calls to curl\global\init(3) and curl\global\cleanup(3) should be avoided.
+Repeated calls to $curl_global_init(3)$ and $curl_global_cleanup(3)$ should be avoided.
 They should only be called once each.